hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 ---

-The `identity` block exports the following:
+An `identity` block exports the following:

-* `principal_id` - The principal id of the system assigned identity which is used by main components.
+* `principal_id` - The Principal ID associated with this Managed Service Identity.

-* `tenant_id` - The tenant id of the system assigned identity which is used by main components.
+* `tenant_id` - The Tenant ID associated with this Managed Service Identity.

 ---